Health Insurance FAQ

 What is the cost of the SHIP?

-Students who elect the Bates SHIP or are required to enroll in the plan will be billed the cost of the SHIP in September (students returning for the fall semester) or January (students returning for the winter semester).
+Students who elect the Bates SHIP or are required to enroll in the plan will be notified in July that they will be charged the cost of the SHIP.
+If you are returning for the winter semester, you will be notified in January.
 Students receiving need-based financial aid from Bates may qualify for a full or partial grant subsidy, depending on their Bates-calculated family contribution, to help offset this cost.

 More information about financial aid and affording the cost of the Bates Student Health Insurance Plan can be found here.

 Where can I learn more about the coverage included on the Wellfleet SHIP?